 - 2 sprigs of thyme can substitute with one teaspoon dried or ground

-- 1 tbsp parsley dried or fresh
+- 1 tablespoon parsley dried or fresh

 - 4 cups unsalted beef broth